c-eg/themoviedbapi/README.md

 ```

 We chose to throw exceptions rather than returning `null`, so you have more control over what you do with each failure case.
 E.g. with the
-example above, you may want to display an error message to the user about failing authorization.
+example above, you may want to display an error message to the user about failing authentication.

 ## Project Logging